Hitchhiker (album): Critical reception

-Upon release, Hitchhiker received universal acclaim from contemporary music critics.
-On the review aggregator Metacritic, the album received an average score of 88 out of 100, based on 13 reviews.
+Hitchhiker received universal acclaim from contemporary music critics.
+On the review aggregator Metacritic, the album received an average score of 85 out of 100, based on 21 reviews.

 In a four-out-of-five star review for AllMusic, editor Stephen Thomas Erlewine stated "On Hitchhiker, Young still isn't certain if he's exorcized those demons, and that unease gives just enough complexity to the album's soothing ebb and flow."
 Writing for The A.V.
 Club, Josh Modell gave the album a B+ rating and called it a "fantastic" artifact of Young's fruitful 1970s songwriting period.
 Additionally, Modell praised the "naked and intimate" sound of "Pocahontas" and "Powderfinger" and concluded, "If the bottom of the barrel sounds this good, [Young] should keep 'em coming."

 Pitchfork contributor Sam Sodomsky also praised the album, giving it an 8.4/10 score.
-Sodomsky wrote, "Young was on the verge of an epiphany in the summer of ’76: his past, present, and future cohabitating in a body of work with the potential to get torn up and rewritten with any sudden vision, any chemical impulse.
+Sodomsky wrote, "Young was on the verge of an epiphany in the summer of '76: his past, present, and future cohabitating in a body of work with the potential to get torn up and rewritten with any sudden vision, any chemical impulse.
 Beautiful, strange, and stoned, Hitchhiker lets us in on one of those nights."